 This recipe has all of the great flavors you love when it comes to pumpkin muffins but without all of the extra calories.

 It is completely dairy-free so there’s no butter and no milk, but these muffins are so moist that you won’t miss either of them.

 There’s not much sugar in this recipe which is perfect because the muffins are sweet enough for little ones to actually want to eat them but not so much so that they’re bouncing off the walls afterwards!

-I went with brown sugar and a little natural liquid sweetener (honey or maple syrup).
-For a healthier option you can replace the brown sugar with coconut sugar if you want.
+I went with brown sugar and a little natural liquid sweetener (honey or maple syrup), but for a healthier option use the coconut sugar.

 Because these muffins are made with whole wheat flour it bumps up the nutritional value.
 They are much higher in fiber when compared to white flour muffins and they are also low in calories; 65 to be exact!
 Additionally, these muffins are low in saturated fat and low in sugar; less than 4 grams per serving!!
 So you don’t have to worry or feel guilty if your kids have three or four.